 Methamphetamine is a potent central nervous system stimulant that is mainly used as a recreational drug and less commonly as a second line treatment for attention deficit hyperactivity disorder and obesity.
-Nationally nearly 6,000 people died from stimulant use – mostly meth – in 2015, a 255 percent increase from 2005, according to the Centers for Disease Control and Prevention.
-The percentage of the nation’s drug overdose toll attributed to stimulants inched up to 11 percent of the deaths.
+Nationally, nearly 6,000 people died from stimulant use – mostly meth – in 2015, a 255% increase from 2005, according to the Centers for Disease Control and Prevention.
+The percentage of the nation’s drug overdose toll attributed to stimulants inched up to 11% of the deaths.
 United States Customs and Border Protection statistics show that in the past five years, the amount of meth seized has tripled, while the seizures of other drugs have declined or had only modest increases.
+So what are the similarities and differences between Methamphetamine and Adderall?

 I remember the first time I did Adderall I felt unstoppable.
 I felt powerful, smart, focused and capable.
 I had limitless energy, I was euphoric, and I was productive.
 I finally felt like I was in control of my life.
 I was seeing a nurse practitioner for medication management for attention deficit disorder.
 He warned me against Adderall and Vyvanse abuse, stating that addition to stimulants is very similar to addiction to Methamphetamine.

-Stimulants cause the salivary glands to dry out which allows the mouths acids to eat away at the tooth enamel causing cavities.
+Stimulants such as Adderall and meth cause the salivary glands to dry out, which allows the mouth’s acids to eat away at the tooth enamel causing cavities.
 Teeth can become translucent.
 Hair loss, malnourishment, and hypertension were just a few of the many side effects of Adderall abuse.
 Also, psychosis.
 Arrogantly, I figured none of those side effects would happen to me.
 Little did I know, two years later they would have all happened and more.

 - Psychosis, including hallucinations and extreme paranoia